Lady smiling in city

 Symptoms of a breast abscess

-Symptoms of a breast abscess include a breast lump that is hard and painful and a reddened area on the breast.
+Symptoms of a breast abscess include a breast lump that is hard and painful.
+The area may be reddish, purplish, or brownish, depending on your usual skin color.
 You may also have flu-like symptoms that are getting worse.

 Exams and Tests

-If you have an infection that isn't improving with treatment, your doctor may do a breast milk culture.
+If you have an infection that isn't improving with treatment, your doctor or midwife may do a breast milk culture.
 To provide a sample for a culture, you will squeeze a small sample of milk from the affected breast onto a sterile swab.
-The culture results help your doctor confirm a diagnosis and find out the specific bacteria causing the infection.
+The culture results help your doctor or midwife confirm a diagnosis and find out the specific bacteria causing the infection.

 Culture results may also be used to find out which antibiotic will work best for you.